OpenID: OpenID Connect (OIDC)

-Published in February 2014 by the OpenID Foundation, OpenID Connect is the third generation of OpenID technology.
+Published in February 2014 by the OpenID Foundation, OpenID Connect (OIDC) is the third generation of OpenID technology.
 It is an authentication layer on top of the OAuth 2.0 authorization framework.
 It allows computing clients to verify the identity of an end user based on the authentication performed by an authorization server, as well as to obtain the basic profile information about the end user in an interoperable and REST-like manner.
 In technical terms, OpenID Connect specifies a RESTful HTTP API, using JSON as a data format.

 OpenID Connect allows a range of parties, including web-based, mobile and JavaScript clients, to request and receive information about authenticated sessions and end users.
 The OpenID Connect specification is extensible, supporting optional features such as encryption of identity data, discovery of OpenID providers, and session management.